denvers/unit-test-titanium-alloy-project/README.md

 Test report XMLs: `unit-testing-alloy-projects/junit-buildresults.xml`

 **That's it!
 This should do the trick.
-You are able to fully automate building your apps using a Contiuous Integration approach**
+You are able to fully automate building your apps using a Continuous Integration approach**

 I hope this will help some of you out.
 Get in touch with me at Twitter: [@webvakker](http://www.twitter.com/webvakker)